 More than 25 million pets live with people in poverty in the U.S. The ASPCA offers veterinarians a rare opportunity to help.

 Community medicine is an exciting career path for veterinarians who want to make a difference while mastering a wide range of skills.
 ASPCA Community Medicine (CM) veterinarians balance their time between two disciplines - general practice and spay/neuter surgery - supporting underserved pet owners at little or no cost to them.
-CM also provides HQHVSN for community cats and prepare homeless animals for adoption, including graduates of our Kitten Nursery and Animal Recovery Center.
+CM also provides HQHVSN for community cats and prepare homeless animals for adoption.

 Rewarding work: Focus on serving people and pets, not on generating revenue